EnviroDIY/ModularSensors/README.md

 #### <a name="DHT"></a>[AOSong DHT](http://www.aosong.com/en/products/index.asp) Digital-Output Relative Humidity & Temperature Sensor

 This module will work with an AOSong DHT11, DHT21, AM2301, DHT22, or AM2302.
-These sensors uses a non-standard 1-wire digital signalling protocol.
+These sensors uses a non-standard single wire digital signalling protocol.
 They can be connected to any digital pin.
-Please keep in mind that these sensors should not be updated more frequently than once ever 2 seconds.
+Please keep in mind that, per manufacturer instructions, these sensors should not be polled more frequently than once every 2 seconds.
 These sensors should be attached to a 3.3-6V power source and the power supply to the sensor can be stopped between measurements.

 The Arduino pin controlling power on/off, the Arduino pin receiving data, and the sensor type are required for the sensor constructor: